sachinm78/sachinm78.github.io/_posts/2019-04-03-why_i_decided_to_study_coding.markdown

 But changing careers is not so simple.
 In fact, it can be stressful and terrifying.
 This was not my first major career change, however, so I had an idea of the challenges that would lie ahead.
 It was in 2007 that I quit a promising career in banking to become a certified teacher.
 By 2008, I was teaching English on a small Island in South Korea called Jeju Island.
 Little did I know that I would call Jeju my home for almost a decade.
 The experiences I had living and teaching abroad were life-changing.
 I even met my wife along the way on that very same little South Korean island.
 But that would be a much longer blog story!

 ![](https://farm7.staticflickr.com/6002/5983290258_f504ffdb11_b.jpg)
-*One of a million beautiful photos of Jeju Island"
+*One of a million beautiful photos of Jeju Island*

 Thankfully, my current career change is not nearly as difficult to achieve.
 I am grateful that I had the support of my wife and my family and friends to make this change a possibility.
 And it was a friend that I met in my teachings in Korea that helped inspire me to check out Flatiron school.